lit-regensburg/samshee/README.md

 # IlSa2

-A schema-agnostic parser for illumina sample sheets v2 and similar documents.
+A schema-agnostic parser and writer for illumina sample sheets v2 and similar documents.

+## Features

+- parsing and writing illumina Sample Sheet v2 files.
+- encoding to and parsing from json
+- customizable validation, including a default validation scheme that follows illumina specs

 ## Examples